SWV: 2011–present: I Missed Us, reality show and Still

 In 2011, SWV signed a record deal with Mass Appeal Entertainment and E1 Entertainment.
-On June 10, 2011, SWV was featured on the official remix of Chris Brown's remake of their "Right Here/Human Nature" song, "She Ain't You".
+On June 10, SWV was featured on the official remix of Chris Brown's remake of their "Right Here/Human Nature" song, "She Ain't You".
 SWV released "Co-Sign" on December 15, 2011, via iTunes as the first single from their fourth studio album, I Missed Us.
 VH1 ranked SWV No. 88 on their 100 Greatest: Women in Music list.
 Billboard named SWV the No. 7 R&B Act and the No. 2 Top Selling/Airplay R&B Female Group of the 1990s.
 The track listing for SWV's I Missed Us was released on Amazon.com.
 The album was released on April 17, 2012, via eOne Music and Mass Appeal Entertainment.

 SWV appeared on the television talk show The Wendy Williams Show on April 17, 2012, to promote the release of I Missed Us and to perform the hit song "Co-Sign".
 The album then went to No. 1 on the iTunes R&B albums chart.
-On June 1, 2012, SWV announced that their next single to be released from I Missed Us would be "Love Unconditionally".
+On June 1, 2012, SWV announced that their next single from I Missed Us would be "Love Unconditionally".
 On June 28, 2012, the song "I'm So into You" from the triple-platinum album It's About Time was ranked at No. 18 on VH1's 40 Greatest R&B Songs of the '90s.
-On November 4, 2012, SWV performed on Black Girls Rock!, an organization to inspire young black girls, on BET.

-On July 7, 2013, during the Essence Music Festival, SWV announced that WE tv green-lit a reality series that would detail their lives as a group and individually, professionally and personally.
+On November 4, 2012, SWV performed on Black Girls Rock!, an organization founded to inspire young black girls, on BET.
+On July 7, 2013, during the Essence Music Festival, SWV announced that We TV green-lit a reality series that would detail their lives as a group and individually, professionally and personally.
 It would also address their 1998 breakup and their subsequent reunion.
 SWV Reunited premiered on January 16, 2014, with a six-episode season.
 A twelve-episode second season followed later that August.
 As promised, the show has documented the trust issues the groupmates have with one another from their acrimonious split and their attempt to rebuild their friendships and their brand.
 It also showcased their professional endeavors and struggles, including touring and recording a comeback album, trying to get out of a record contract and disputes with their road manager, Cory Taylor.
 Subplots included Coko's reluctance to record secular music after her foray into gospel, Taj's health issues and Lelee's tumultuous relationship with her daughter.
-A song that the group was shown recording on SWV Reunited entitled "Ain't No Man" was released to iTunes as a promo single on August 7, 2015.
+A song that the group was shown recording on SWV Reunited, titled "Ain't No Man", was released to iTunes as a promotional single on August 7, 2015.